Fun With Amino Acids, Part Deux

 Steak Is Good

-To those that think cooking a juicy, flavorful, well seasoned, highly delicious steak is easy…you’re right.
+To those that think cooking a juicy, flavorful, well-seasoned, highly delicious piece of meat easy…you’re right.

 Time and again I get asked; “what do you put on your steak?”
 The answer is always the same…kosher salt and coarse ground pepper.
 That doesn’t mean that other seasonings are bad or that you can’t use sea salt.
 Salt and pepper are maximize flavor without muddling the flavor of the meat.